Large Deviations Principle for the tagged empirical field of a general interacting gas: Introduction and motivation

 The term $\overline{\mathbb{W}}$ is energy-derived and corresponds to the renormalized energy of point processes, see \cite{leble2017large} for an exact definition.
 The term $\overline{\rm Ent}$ is entropy derived, see Section \ref{sect:prelims} for an exact definition.
 A natural question is then to understand the behavior of the system in the limit as $\theta$ tends to $0$.
 We solve this question for general interactions in the regime $\beta = \frac{1}{N}$, and also for Riesz interactions in the regime $\frac{1}{N} \ll \beta \ll N^{\frac{2s - d}{d}} $.
 A natural expectation is that the rate function consists of dropping the energy term and keeping only the entropy term.
 This expectation turns out to be close to correct in the regime $\frac{1}{N}\ll \beta \ll N^{\frac{2s - d}{d}} $ for Riesz interactions, but completely wrong for the regime $\beta = \frac{1}{N}$ and general interactions.

 \item[3.]
-There has been considerable interest in LDPs for particle systems: \cite{arous1997large,petz1998logarithmic,chafai2014first,garcia2019large} derive an LDP for the empirical measure, at various temperature regimes. \cite{leble2017large,leble2017local,armstrong2021local} derive an LDP for the tagged empirical field in the small temperature regimes.
-However, an LDP for the tagged empirical field outside the small temperature regimes has been absent from the literature.
+There has been considerable interest in LDPs for particle systems.
+An LDP for the empirical measure (in various temperature regimes) has been derived both in the Coulomb setting \cite{arous1997large,petz1998logarithmic} and in the general setting \cite{chafai2014first,garcia2019large}.
+On the other hand, \cite{leble2017large,leble2017local,armstrong2021local} derive an LDP for the tagged empirical field in the {low temperature} regimes.
+However, an LDP for the tagged empirical field outside the {low temperature} regimes has been absent from the literature.
 This paper fills this gap. \end{itemize}

 \begin{remark} Throughout the paper, we will commit the abuse of notation by not distinguishing between a measure and its density. \end{remark}